Teaching Philosophy

 Theory and Practice *not* in theory!

 - Education is not the filling of the vessel.
 It is the lighting of the flame.
-(Dr. Reid) I try
+I am always trying

 - Teaching for longterm retention and transfer.